pgerber/sandboxed-tor-browser/README.md

 Notes:

  * Follows the XDG Base Dir specification.
- * Configuration via a TOML file.
+ * Configuration via a JSON file.
 No it's not documented.
 Read the code.
- * It can take a while for the browser window to actually appear because it is checking for updates over Tor, and potentially installing/updating the bundle (also over Tor).
  * Questions that could be answered by reading the code will be ignored.
  * Unless you're capable of debugging it, don't use it, and don't contact me about it.